freezer333/ramapo/source/courses/cmps530/index.md

 [The course's schedule and content can be accessed here](topics.html).

-Assignments and portions of some exams will be managed in [Canvas](https://ramapo.instructure.com).
+Assignments and portions of some exams will be managed in [Canvas](https://ramapo.instructure.com).  **Access keys** for working with our data sets are also found within Canvas.

+### Helpful Resources
+- [Anaconda](./anaconda.html) - installing Anaconda and Python
+- [DVC](./dvc.html) - installing and working with DVC on our projects to get data.

 ## Grading Policy
 Activity | % of Final Grade |